Land Forces of the Democratic Republic of the Congo

-The Land Forces (Forces Terrestres), also called the Congolese Army, are the land warfare component and the largest branch of the Armed Forces of the Democratic Republic of the Congo (FARDC).
+The Land Forces (Forces Terrestres), also called the Congolese army, are the land warfare component and the largest branch of the Armed Forces of the Democratic Republic of the Congo (FARDC).

 The current Congolese army has its origins in the Force Publique that was active in the Belgian Congo, which was renamed the Congolese National Army (Armée nationale congolaise, ANC) when the country gained independence from Belgium in 1960.
 During the regime of Mobutu Sese Seko, it was renamed the Armed Forces of Zaire (Forces Armées Zaïroises, FAZ) in 1971 with the country's name change from Congo to Zaire.
 Under Mobutu's leadership the FAZ was used to put down various rebellions but was deliberately kept weak to prevent any possible coup, resulting in its collapse in the face of Laurent Kabila's AFDL rebel movement during the First Congo War (1996–1997).
 After Kabila's overthrow of Mobutu the former FAZ troops and various rebels that supported him were in no condition to fight the invasion by Rwandan-backed militant groups during the Second Congo War (1998–2003) and largely collapsed.

-The peace agreement signed in 2002 initiated the process of uniting former rebel groups in a national army, the Forces du Terrestres of the FARDC, reorganizing them into multiple brigades.
-Although some progress has been made the army remains hampered by corruption as well as low and infrequent pay, which led to Land Forces troops committing numerous crimes against civilians.
-Since the end of the Second Congo War the army remains engaged with dozens of armed rebel groups throughout the country, most notably in the eastern province of North Kivu, near the border with Rwanda.
-There have also been multiple border clashes between Congolese troops and the Rwandan Army.
+The peace agreement signed in 2002 initiated the process of uniting former rebel groups and the previous government forces into a national army, the Land Forces of the FARDC.
+Several waves of integration have turned the Land Forces into a collection of unprofessional and poorly organized former rebels.
+The army continues to have rampant corruption, indiscipline, and low and infrequent pay, which has led to troops committing numerous crimes against civilians.
+In 2009, a long-term reform plan was adopted for the creation of a smaller, professional, and modernized force, but it was abandoned in 2015.
+During the integration and reform process, the army remained engaged with dozens of armed groups throughout the country, most notably in the eastern province of North Kivu, near the border with Rwanda.
+Since the resurgence of M23 in 2022, the army has also had border clashes with the Rwandan Defence Force.